18 Mar Tissue processing in the 21st century

 Specifically, the classical histology workflow centered around the equipment shown in Figure 1 is still in widespread use today in academic labs, biopharma companies, and healthcare centers.
 This process involves:

-4. and then visualizing the sections either in their entirety at low magnification or by investigating discrete regions of interest (ROIs) at higher magnification.
+4. Visualizing the sections either in their entirety at low magnification or by investigating discrete regions of interest (ROIs) at higher magnification

 Figure 1: Traditional histology workflow involving an array of laboratory devices in which tissue samples are embedded in paraffin, sectioned into thin slices, mounted onto glass slides, deparaffinized, labeled with stains and/or antibodies, cover-slipped, and then imaged using standard light microscopy approaches.